Perry: Modern commercial perries

 The production of traditional perry began to decline during the 20th century, in part due to changing farming practices– perry pears could be difficult and labour-intensive to crop, and orchards took many years to mature.
 The industry was, however, to a certain degree revived by modern commercial perry-making techniques, developed by Francis Showering of the firm Showerings of Shepton Mallet, Somerset, in the creation of their sparkling branded perry Babycham.
-Babycham, the first mass-produced branded perry, was developed by Showering from application of the Long Ashton Institute's research, and was formerly produced from authentic perry pears, though today it is produced from third party produced concentrate, the firm's pear orchards having now been dug up.
+Babycham, the first mass-produced branded perry, was developed by Showering from application of the Long Ashton Institute's research, and was formerly produced from authentic perry pears, principally the five varieties Hendre Huffcap, Butt, Winnals Longdon, Red Pear, and Barnett.
+Today it is produced from third party produced concentrate, the firm's pear orchards having now been dug up.
 Aimed at the female drinker at a time when wine was not commonly available in UK pubs, Babycham was sold in miniature Champagne-style bottles; the drink was for many years a strong seller and made a fortune for the Showering family.
 A competing brand of commercial perry, Lambrini, was manufactured for many years in Liverpool by Halewood International and is now owned and produced since 2021 by Accolade Wines.
 The Irish drinks company Cantrell and Cochrane, Plc, more famous for its Magners and Bulmers ciders, launched a similar light perry, Ritz, in 1986.

 Like much commercial lager and commercial cider, commercial perry is highly standardised, and today often contains large quantities of cereal adjuncts such as corn syrup or invert sugar.
 It is also generally of lower strength, and sweeter, than traditional perry, and is artificially carbonated to give a sparkling finish.
 Unlike traditional perry, its manufacture guarantees a consistent product; the nature of perry pears means producing traditional perry in commercial quantities is very difficult.
 Traditional perry was overwhelmingly a drink made on farms for home consumption, or to sell in small quantities either at the farm gate or to local inns.